PDF Files - the Essentials for Electronic Publishing

 Figure 1.
 Basic structure of a PDF file

 The header contains just one line that identifies the version of PDF.
-For Example: %PDF-1.4 is the first line of the testfonts.pdf file (which we include on our Samples page in our proprietary secured format).
+For Example: %PDF-1.4 is the first line of the testfonts.pdf file.
 If you add the two values from the version number, e.g. 1.4 -> 1+4 you get 5 which is the version of Adobe Reader needed to view a document in that version of PDF - so version 1.6, which is probably the last overall "standard" version that is most widely used, requires Adobe Reader V7 or later (or other PDF readers that handle PDF version 1.6).
 The trailer contains pointers to the xref table and to key objects contained in the trailer dictionary.
 It ends with %%EOF to identify end of file.
 The xref table contains pointers to all the objects included in the PDF file.
 It identifies how many objects are in the table, where the object begins (the offset), and its length in bytes.
 The body contains all the object information — fonts, images, words, bookmarks, form fields, and so on.

 The following links provide access to the technical specifications - these are large files, often 30Mb+